-Instead of diving into WCAG, if there’s one thing you should do to improve the accessibility of your website or app it’s to let people with disabilities test it.
+So instead of diving into WCAG, if there’s one thing you should do to improve the accessibility of your website or app it’s to let people with disabilities test it.

 I’ve done this a lot in my role as an interaction designer at accessibility focused companies.
 And there is no doubt in my mind: testing with users with disabilities will help you improve accessibility far more than reading any checklist or standard ever could.
 Period.

 Testing with users with disabilities will also help you improve your usability far better than testing with your “regular” test subjects.
 Why?

 Well, for instance, a person with cognitive impairment like autism will react to the same things that another user will.
 But they go further.
 They are much better at spotting inconsistencies in design, problems with navigation and unnecessarily difficult content.

 Things that other users will find annoying but work their way around without mentioning.
 In a similar way, a person with low vision will react to small text or low contrast, which will make reading difficult for anyone out in the sun with a smartphone.